 Do the Portuguese eat brunch?

-While there are now a lot of brunch places in Lisbon and Porto, brunch isn’t typically Portuguese (although these places are popular with younger Portuguese generations).
+While there are now a lot of brunch places – as in places with dishes like eggs benedict and pancakes – in Lisbon and Porto, brunch isn’t typically Portuguese (although these places are popular with younger Portuguese generations).

 Where can I try an authentic Portuguese breakfast?